flood-io/element/packages/docs/versioned_docs/version-1.3/guides/CLI.md

 element flood authenticate <flood-api-token>
 ```

 Visit https://app.flood.io/account/api to get your API Token, then paste it into the above command to get authenticated.
-This only needs to be done once unless you want to change your API token.
+Unless you want to change the API Token, this step should be done only once.

 ### List all Flood projects